danmbrown/city-of-whispers/Moves.md

 - They can't answer what you're asking but offer something less important

 #### Consequences
-- Demand explanation
 - Remain suspicious or skeptical of you
-- Demand to be left alone
 - Reveal your intentions or actions to someone else
 - Become a loyal follower, perhaps to a fault
 - Intend revenge or betrayal